kudzosteve/Price_Tracker/README.md

 	– .env (variables to be edited by user)
     – cron_job_schedule_format.png (picture detailing the format of a cron job) – requirements.txt (to install required dependencies)
-    – scrap_amzn.py (the main program to track prices) – setup_db.py (first program to run that will create the database)
+    – scrap_amzn.py (the program that tracks prices on Amazon) – scrap_microcntr.py (the program that tracks prices on Microcenter) – setup_db.py (first program to run that will create the database)